Response to the passing of Rabbi Dr. Norman Lamm zt”l

-Rabbi Dr Norman Lamm z”l was an outstanding leader of American Jewish Orthodoxy, as Rabbi of the Jewish Centre, author of outstanding books on Jewish ethics, law and philosophy, and above all as president of Yeshiva University between 1976 and 2003, and then as Chancellor and Rosh Yeshiva until 2013.
+Rabbi Dr Norman Lamm zt”l was an outstanding leader of American Jewish Orthodoxy, as Rabbi of the Jewish Centre, author of outstanding books on Jewish ethics, law and philosophy, and above all as President of Yeshiva University between 1976 and 2003, and then as Chancellor and Rosh Yeshiva until 2013.

 Elegant in mind, cultivated in speech, sensitive in manner, fastidious in scholarship, warm and generous in his dealings with people, he was for me and many others a role model of rabbinic dignity and humanity.
 There are textbooks; there are also text-people, rare individuals who, by the perfection of their personality, teach us how to live.

 Rabbi Lamm was a text person.
-It was a privilege to know him, see what he achieved and count him as a friend.
-The Jewish world will be a smaller place for his loss.
+It was a privilege to know him, see what he achieved, and count him as a friend.
+The Jewish world is be a smaller place as a result of this loss.